IndianTinker/indiantinker.github.io/_posts/2015-4-01-TMLAcoustics.md

 <h4>In Market</h4>
 The first vehicle to show this was Tiago.
 The audio system received a superb response.
 Especially the audio output which had some of Tata and HARMAN’s algorithmic magic.
 For a feature preferred segment, the audio system was “intelligently” designed to sound like a car from at-least mid-luxury segments.
 The sales of the car are one of the best in TML's recent launches and continue to soar.
 My work may have affected the buying choice of about 6000 customers per month.

+A user on a [popular car forum](https://www.carwale.com/tata-cars/tiago/userreviews/48115/), giving feedback on his purchase:
 ![Imgur](https://i.imgur.com/rC0ZYyk.png)

+[digit magazine](https://www.digit.in/car-tech/tata-tiago-technology-inside-and-one-week-drive-analysis-32282.html) liked the music and said:
 ![Imgur](https://i.imgur.com/7MIvRDz.png)